SquatchOut1/CS325Project2/README.md

 Once each file is cleaned, these comments are then stored cleanly into yet more files which are unique to each Reddit post.

-Lastly, the comments files are scanned and sentiment analysis is performed on each comment.
+Next, the comments files are scanned and sentiment analysis is performed on each comment.
 Once the sentiments are gathered, they are also put into their own files, again unique for each Reddit post.

+Finally, each sentiment file is then put into its own bar graph where the user can visually see the number of positive, negative, and neutral comments.
+These graphs appear and are stored in the plots folder as well, located in Data.

 ## How to Use